 You are not allowed to be employed, work, or earn money in Mexico while visiting on an FMM permit.
 If you plan to work and earn money in Mexico, you will need to apply for a temporary resident visa and work permit.

-You can get an FMM at the border within minutes if you are eligible.
+The FMM is issued by the INM (Instituto Nacional de Migración), a Mexican government agency.
+You can obtain an FMM permit on arrival at the port of entry.
 All you need is a valid passport.
 Mexico also offers online FMM applications as well.
 You simply fill out the form, print it out, and bring it with you to get stamped by immigration authorities when you arrive.

 Who is Eligible for an FMM Tourist Permit and Who Needs a Visa?